 Prevention and Treatment Strategies for Achilles Injury - Part 2

-It is important that the Achilles and lower leg be kept as still as possible.
+The Achilles and lower leg must be kept as still as possible.
 This will help to slow down blood flow to the tendon and prevent any further damage.

-This is by far the most important part.
-The application of ice will have the greatest effect on reducing bleeding, swelling and pain.
+This is the most important part.
+The application of ice will have the greatest effect on reducing bleeding, swelling, and pain.
 Apply ice as soon as possible after the injury has occurred.
 How do you apply ice?
 Crushed ice in a plastic bag is usually best.
-Although blocks of ice, commercial cold packs and bags of frozen peas will all do fine.
+However, blocks of ice, commercial cold packs, and bags of frozen peas will all do fine.
 Even cold water from a tap is better than nothing at all.
 When using ice, be careful not to apply it directly to the skin.
 This can cause "ice burns" and skin damage.
-Wrapping the ice in a damp towel generally provides the best protection for the skin.
+Wrapping the ice in a damp towel provides the best protection for the skin.

 How long and how often?

 This is the point where few people agree.
 Let me give you some figures to use as a rough guide, and then I will give you some advice from personal experience.
 The most common recommendation is to apply ice for 20 minutes every 2 hours for the first 48 to 72 hours.
 These figures are a good starting point, but remember, they are only a guide.
-You must take into account that some people are more sensitive to cold than others.
-Also be aware that children and elderly people have a lower tolerance to ice and cold.
+You must consider that some people are more sensitive to cold than others.
+Also, be aware that children and elderly people have a lower tolerance to ice and cold.

 Finally, people with circulatory problems are also more sensitive to ice.
 Remember to keep these things in mind when treating yourself or someone else with ice.
-Personally, I recommend that people use their own judgement when applying ice to themselves.
-For some people, 20 minutes is way too much but for others, especially well conditioned athletes, they can leave ice on for much longer.
-The individual should make the decision as to how long the ice should stay on.
+I recommend that people use their judgement when applying ice to themselves.
+For some people, 20 minutes is way too much, but for others, especially well-conditioned athletes, they can leave ice on for much longer.
+The individual should decide how long the ice should stay on.

-My personal recommendation is that people should apply ice for as long as it is comfortable.
-Obviously, there will be a slight discomfort from the cold, but as soon as pain or excessive discomfort is experienced, it is time to remove the ice.
+My recommendation is that people should apply ice for as long as it is comfortable.
+There will be a slight discomfort from the cold, but as soon as pain or excessive discomfort is experienced, it is time to remove the ice.
 It is much better to apply ice for 3 to 5 minutes a couple of times an hour, than not at all.

-Simply raise the injured leg above the level of the heart at all possible times.
+Raise the injured leg above the level of the heart at all times.
 This will further help to reduce the bleeding and swelling.

-If the injury is severe enough, it is important that you consult a professional physical therapist or a qualified sports doctor for an accurate diagnosis.
+If the injury is severe enough, you must consult a professional physical therapist or a qualified sports doctor for an accurate diagnosis.
 They will be able to tell you the full extent of the injury.

 When any damage occurs to the soft tissue (muscles, tendons, ligaments), the body immediately goes into a process of repair.
-Where the individual fibres have been ruptures, or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
-When a tendon is torn or strained, you would expect that the body would repair that damage with new tendon.
+Where the individual fibres have been ruptured or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
+When a tendon is torn or strained, you would expect that the body would repair that damage with a new tendon.
 In reality, this does not happen.
-The tear or rupture, is repaired with scar tissue.
-Now this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury) you will know how annoying it is to keep re-injuring that same old injury, over and over again.
+The tear or rupture is repaired with scar tissue.
+Now, this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury), you will know how annoying it is to keep re-injuring that same old injury, over and over again.

 Scar tissue is made from a very brittle, inflexible fibrous material.
-This fibrous material binds itself to the damaged tendon in an effort to draw the damaged fibres back together.
-What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
-In some cases it is even possible to see and feel this bulky mass under the skin.
+This fibrous material binds itself to the damaged tendon to draw the damaged fibres back together.
+What results is a bulky mass of fibrous scar tissue surrounding the injury site.
+In some cases, it is even possible to see and feel this bulky mass under the skin.
 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
-It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.
+It also tends to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished but the flexibility of the tissue is also compromised.

 So, how do we get rid of that annoying formation of scar tissue?

-Firstly, you must keep active and do not listen to anyone who tells you to do nothing.
+Firstly, you must keep active and not listen to anyone who tells you to do nothing.
 Now is the time to start active rehabilitation.
-Most of the swelling will have subsided after the first 48 to 72 hours and you are now ready to start light activity.
-Light activity will not only promote blood circulation, but it will also activate the lymphatic system.
+Most of the swelling will have subsided after the first 48 to 72 hours, and you are now ready to start light activity.
+Light activity will not only promote blood circulation but will also activate the lymphatic system.
 The lymphatic system is vital in clearing the body of toxins and waste products, which can accumulate in the body following a sports injury.
 Activity is the only way to activate the lymphatic system.
 Before we move on, a quick word of warning.
 Never do any activity that hurts the injured area.
-Of course you may feel some discomfort, but never push yourself to the point where you are feeling pain.
+Of course, you may feel some discomfort, but never push yourself to the point where you are feeling pain.
 Listen to your body.
-Do not over do it at this stage of the recovery, you have come too far to blow it now.
+Do not overdo it at this stage of the recovery; you have come too far to blow it now.

 To remove most of the unwanted scar tissue, you now need to start two vital treatments.
-The first is commonly used by physical therapists (or physiotherapists), and primarily involves increasing the blood supply to the injured area.
-The aim is to increase the amount of oxygen and nutrients to the damaged tissues.
-The Achilles tendon receives very little blood supply, as compared to a muscle for example.
-So it is vitally important to increase the blood flow to the injured area.
+The first is used by physical therapists (or physiotherapists), and primarily involves increasing the blood supply to the injured area.
+The aim is to increase the amount of oxygen and nutrients in the damaged tissues.
+The Achilles tendon receives very little blood supply, as compared to a muscle, for example.
+So, it is vitally important to increase the blood flow to the injured area.
 This will help supply the tendon with the oxygen and nutrients they need for a speedy recovery.
-Physical Therapists accomplish this aim by using a number of activities to stimulate the injured area.
+Physical Therapists accomplish this aim by using several activities to stimulate the injured area.

 The most common methods used are ultrasound and heat.
-Ultrasound, or TENS (Transcutaneous Electrical Nerve Stimulation) simply uses a light electrical pulse to stimulate the affected area.
+Ultrasound or TENS (Transcutaneous Electrical Nerve Stimulation) uses a light electrical pulse to stimulate the affected area.
 While heat, in the form of a ray lamp or hot water bottle, is very effective in stimulating blood flow to the damaged tissues.
-Secondly, to remove the unwanted scar tissue it is vital that you start to massage the injured tendon and connecting muscles.
+Secondly, to remove the unwanted scar tissue, you must start to massage the injured tendon and connecting muscles.
 While ultrasound and heat will help the injured area, they will not remove the scar tissue.
 Only massage will be able to do that.
 To start with, the Achilles tendon may be quite tender.
-So start with a light stroke and gradually increase the pressure until you are able to use firm strokes.
-Concentrate your effort at the direct point of injury, and use your thumbs to get in as deep as possible to break down the scar tissue.
+So, start with a light stroke and gradually increase the pressure until you can use firm strokes.
+Concentrate your effort at the direct point of injury and use your thumbs to get in as deep as possible to break down the scar tissue.

 Just a few final points